aivic/machineLearning/docs/c.md

 You can learn about fetching data using CSS selector from my [blog](https://github.com/chhayawagmi/blogs/blob/master/R-CSS-Selector.md) available at GitHub.

 ## Automatic Navigation to Multiple Pages and Fetching Entities
 The above section helps us in understanding how we can get entities if we have only one webpage devoted to Skills.
-But PluralSight has a lot more Skills than just Machine Learning.
+But Pluralsight has a lot more Skills than just Machine Learning.
 Look in the image below for major skills taken from this [URL](https://www.pluralsight.com/browse):

 ![Imgur](https://i.imgur.com/JqCL45O.png)